kasia-omm/art-sea/README.md

 <span width="100" height="100">![ArtSea_Color_Palette](/assets/images/ArtSea_color_palette_smaller.png)<span>

 The general rule for the website was to keep the navigation menu and footer the same across all pages.
 The main page footer differs from Services page or Contact Us page, as the objective was to enhance users' experience by making it easier for them to navigate to other pages of the website from the main page.
-Therfore, the decision was made to include site map with links to other pages on the main page and replace it with Google map on the other two pages.
+Therefore, the decision was made to include site map with links to other pages on the main page and replace it with Google map on the other two pages.
 By doing so, user can quickly navigate to other pages and find the location of the business on their navigation journey.
 This also allows to keep the flow throughout all pages.<br>

 In the footer, for ease of access, links were added to external telephone calling and emailing clients, making it easy for user to contact ArtSea.<br>

-The hero image thatwas chosen for the main page makes the user feel that they landed on the right page if they are looking for art and craft party supplier.
+The hero image that was chosen for the main page makes the user feel that they landed on the right page if they are looking for art and craft party supplier.
 It gives the page the urban, freestyle feel and makes the user interested in what ArtSea has on offer.
 The text overlay brings attention to statements that make the user curious to find out more about this unique experience at ArtSea.
 It also specifies location so that users that are from far abroad do not waste their time if they landed on the page and are unable to travel thus far.<br>

 The interactive and responsive round buttons on the main page create a clean structured format and bring attention to the services on offer.
-After clicking, tey bring the user to the required section on the website, without opening in the new tab, allowing for the user to stay on the page as long as possible.<br>
+After clicking, they bring the user to the required section on the website, without opening in the new tab, allowing for the user to stay on the page as long as possible.<br>

 There was a request to showcase some of the activities offered at ArtSea and this was achieved by creating small galleries with shadow frames keeping the style and colours within the colour palette of the website.
 Small captions at the bottom of the page explain the activities allowing users to understand what they are.<br>

-The Contact Us page inludes a form, which has required fields specified.
+The Contact Us page includes a form, which has required fields specified.
 Among First and Last Name, there is a phone number, and email address.
 When it comes to the telephone number, there was a conscious decision made to use input type="text" instead of input type="tel".
-If tel input type was specified this filed would have been validated and number of different country codes therfore for users' ease of access the field was changed to text with recommended phone number format placeholder.<br>
+If tel input type was specified this filed would have been validated and number of different country codes therefore for users' ease of access the field was changed to text with recommended phone number format placeholder.<br>

 ## User Stories